Facebook Ads vs Google Ads: Which Is Best for Your Business?

-Facebook Ads are best for businesses seeking to increase awareness of their products or brands—especially among audiences that may not have heard of them before.
-With extensive audience targeting options, Facebook allows advertisers to quickly and concisely introduce themselves to their target audience via text, image, and compelling video ads.
+Facebook Ads are best for businesses seeking to increase awareness of their brand or the products or services it sells—especially with people who may not have heard of them before.
+With extensive audience targeting options, Facebook allows advertisers to introduce their offerings to the desired target audience via text, image, and compelling video ads.

 When to Use Google Ads

 Google Ads (previously Google AdWords) are best for brands with a product or service a user wants or needs and is actively searching for.
 These ads primarily target users in the buying phase, so advertisement copy that is concise, unambiguous, makes it easy to call or visit, and highlights the clear advantages of the brand’s product or service will be the most successful.

 Business-to-business (B2B) advertisers should also consider Google Ads as a top option, especially those with longer buying cycles.
 In addition to search ads, you can continue to display branding and calls to action to people who visit your website throughout the Google Ads network.